How to Tackle Toxic Environments

 Organisational culture can be hard to describe, but when negativity or toxicity sets in, it is impossible to deny.

 Why am I interested in this?
-As a project manager at THC, it is our mission to influence positive change in Primary Care.
+At THC, it is our mission to influence positive change in Primary Care.
 But, when we are faced with a toxic environment, trying to deliver a meaningful change initiative can feel impossible.

 Projects ultimately fail if they are not built on a firm foundation.
 Your staff will leave.
 You will waste money.
 People become ill and risk their financial stability, and, in the case of healthcare, patients will unnecessarily suffer.
 We are all aware of the Mid Staffordshire Review and the death of Baby P.